realtimeradio/vla-dev/docs/source/installation.rst

 Firmware Requirements
 +++++++++++++++++++++

-The LWA-253 F-Engine firmware can be built with the CASPER toolflow, and was designed using the following software stack:
+The COSMIC F-Engine firmware can be built with the CASPER toolflow, and was designed using the following software stack:

   - Ubuntu 18.04.0 LTS (64-bit)